FatherDivine/flipperzero-mayhem/First-steps.md

 - Gameboy-camera style (low res 128x64 bmp) with preview on the Flipper Zero
 - QR code reader
 - Motion detection
+- External radio (w/CC1101 module)

 Depending on your Flipper Zero firmware, you also need other .fap apps for:

-- NRF24 for sniffing and mousejacking
+- NRF24 for sniffing and mousejacking (w/nrf24l01 module)
-- Other sensors (i.e. temperature/humidity/distance)
+- Other sensors (i.e. temperature/humidity/distance/movement/knock/buttons/etc)

 Check also: